 The seller typically gives representations and warranties on the nature of the business and company operations.
 Breach of a representation or warranty allows the PE investor to claim damages.
-However, most transaction documents in India allow the PE investor to claim an indemnity, in line with similar structures adopted in other jurisdictions.
+However, most transaction documents in India allow the PE investor to claim an indemnity, in line with similar structures in other jurisdictions.

 PE funds typically require a list of matters (veto matters or affirmative right matters) in shareholders' agreements relating to key business or financial decisions and the company's capitalisation structure.
 The company's board and shareholders cannot take any action on these veto matters if the investor does not grant prior written consent or exercises its veto.

 As most PE investors are not in charge of the company's day-to-day management, retaining the promoters is important.
 Promoters' shares are normally subject to lock-in restrictions.
 A private agreement that imposes restrictions not included in the articles of association is not treated as binding, either on the shareholders or on the company.